-Having Your Website Hacked And Dealing With the Aftereffects Can Be a Very Painful & Expensive Experience!
+Having Your WordPress Site Hacked And Dealing With the Aftereffects Can Be a Very Painful & Expensive Experience!

 But don’t worry, here’s some great advice that will help you get your website up and running in no time.

 Weak passwords make it extremely easy for hackers to gain access to your site.
+It’s basically asking to get your WordPress site hacked.
 When creating your password make it as complicated as possible.
 Mix uppercase and lowercase letters, numbers, characters, and symbols.

 Shared hosting leaves your site exposed to malicious hackers.
 If someone hacks into a site on the shared host then they can gain access to other sites on that server.